FIGs: Focused Inquiry Groups

 - Meet at least 4 times over the year to complete all parts of the project together:

 1. Schedule an initial meeting - please invite the TLC coordinator – where you will refine your question, develop a research plan, and take a look at previously published research on the issue

-2. Participate in the FIG/APPLE symposium (April 25 2014, date tentative) where you will present your project to all the FIG/APPLE groups and get feedback
+2. Participate in the FIG/APPLE symposium (Friday May 2, 2014) where you will present your project to all the FIG/APPLE groups and get feedback

 3. Meet at least 2 other times between, whenever works for your group, to discuss existing data, plan and conduct research, evaluate the findings, and make recommendations.